AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 The variation in the deviation of the angle with direction $x$ alongside the curve, is lower for a sinusoidal curve than for a normal sinus curve or a curve mande from circular parts.
 This shows that a river tries to minimise and equally distribute the energy use for the transport of water and sediment.
 Hence, the meander shape is a compromise between on the one hand the strive for an equal distribution of the change in shear stress alongside the river bed and on the other hand, an optimisation of the energy use necessary for transport of water and sediments.
 That is why meanders all look similar.

 ### 1.3.5 The Influence of Extremes
-In [[Reader Water 2-Chapter 2.2-Hydrological Extremes]] we introduced hydrological extremes and the return period of these extremes.
+In [[Reader Water 2-Chapter 2.2-Hydrological Extremes|Chapter 1.2]] we introduced hydrological extremes and the return period of these extremes.
 Within the subject of river morphology, it is interesting to explore the effect of these extremes on the morphology

 If we look at a certain point alongside the river, the cros-section has a shape and size which allows the river to discharge the most occurring discharges within its banks.
 With the most occurring discharges we mean low discharges or discharges around the average discharge.
 High discharge amounts, so the les frequent discharge amounts, result in higher water levels than what fits within the river banks.
 In such a case, part of the discharge will take place over the floodplains next to the river.
 The flood plains of a river are the flat lands next to the river, which are created in the landscape under the occurring climateology by regular floods of the river.

 The processes which determine the current cross-section of the channel, are erosion and deposition.
 Why does the cross-section of the river reach certain dimensions?
 Low discharges often occyr, but these amounts only have a limited eroding power.
 The extreme discharges, however, have a much higher eroding power, but they rarely occur.
 Hence, the dimensions of a river are determined by the discharge which occurs frequent enough, but which also has sufficient eroding power.
-This discharge amount is called the ==[[Bankfull Discharge]]
+This discharge amount is called the [[Bankfull Discharge]]

 The bankfull discharge has a return period of approximately 1.5 years: so, on average two times per three year, the bankfull discharge is reached or exceeded.
 This amount is sufficient to determine the shape and dimensions of the river.
 On the average, the annual maximum discharge has a return period of approximately 2.5 years.
 Hence, it is very normal (and unavoidable) that a river floods occasionally.
 People often seem to ignore the natural behaviour of rivers, which results in high damages and costs after an inundation of the river.
 Fortunately, this is changing.